 Shades do more than protect your eyes from UV rays on a sunny day.
 You’ll want eye protection no matter what type of weather you’re riding in to shield your eyes from wind, insects, and rocks.
 Cycling glasses come with varying degrees of shading, so your eyesight does not have to be compromised on cloudy days.
 Shades that are good for biking have lenses that wrap around the sides of your face.
 This way, you get better coverage.

 If you’re using your bike for casual, pleasure rides around town or commuting to work, you may be able to get away with a more casual clothing kit.
 For work commuters, if you plan to ride in any weather, you’ll need clothing that suits every weather condition.
-Waterproof cycling pants, jacket, gloves, and shoe covers may all be worth the investment for you.
+Waterproof cycling pants, jackets, gloves, and shoe covers may all be worth the investment for you.

 Road Cycling Considerations